kyverno/website/content/en/docs/Introduction/_index.md

 Kyverno runs as a [dynamic admission controller](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) in a Kubernetes cluster.
 Kyverno receives validating and mutating admission webhook HTTP callbacks from the kube-apiserver and applies matching policies to return results that enforce admission policies or reject requests.

-Kyverno policies can match resources using the resource kind, name, and label selectors.
-Wildcards are supported in names.
+Kyverno policies can match resources using the resource kind, name, label selectors, and much more.

 Mutating policies can be written as overlays (similar to [Kustomize](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/#bases-and-overlays)) or as a [RFC 6902 JSON Patch](http://jsonpatch.com/).
 Validating policies also use an overlay style syntax, with support for pattern matching and conditional (if-then-else) processing.